sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

 - 20221212: many changes to tidy up formatting according to OpenSSL project guidelines.
-That or related rebasing has left us in a state where ECH server side is failing because we're not getting the right transcript around ``tls13_enc.c:829``.
-So investigating that now.
+That or related rebasing left us in a state where ECH server side was failing because of not getting the right transcript before sending the ServerHello.
+Put in a fix for that (into the end of ``ech_calc_ech_confirm()`` for now, but needs re-working).
+Just pushing this now, so there's a working thing in the repo.
+(But still have to test HRR/early-data etc.)
-  Fix is likely in ``ssl/statem/statem_srvr.c:1536`` just after ECH decrypt has worked, but not got it yet.
-  (Again, don't use this 'till later - the ECH-draft-13a branch does work, though is older.)

 - 20221115: finished changing external prototypes to match project prefs (outputs 1st etc.) Will need to get around to changing web server and